CauueSanttos/pipefy-rocketfy/README.md

 ## Features
 [//]: # (Add the features of your project here:)

-- ⚛️ **React Js** — A JavaScript library for building user interfaces
+- ⚛️ **ReactJS** — A JavaScript library for building user interfaces

 ## Getting started